 Now, think of how skincare products are absorbed into your body.
-We can make sure to eat healthy, exercise, drink enough water, and get enough sleep every day.
+We can make sure to eat healthily, exercise, drink enough water, and get enough sleep every day.
 But what we put on our body matters too.
 In the quest to build a better and healthier lifestyle for you and your loved ones, homemade skincare in the missing link.

 Transition to homemade skincare

 Of course, transitioning to a homemade skincare regimen will be an adjustment, but a worthwhile adjustment.
 You will be making healthier choices for you and your family.
-Just like making meals at home there will be time involved.
+Just like making meals at home, there will be time involved.
 However, once you commit to a healthier lifestyle it will become second nature.

 Slow and steady